ferdjoukh/grimm/README.md

 ## Releases

+- [v6.3-d20122018](https://github.com/ferdjoukh/grimm/releases/tag/v6.3-d20122018) (December 18th 2018).
+This version corrects the following bugs:
+	- Add new generation mode **chr**, for generating chromosomes.
+If this mode is used, then xmi file is generation and also .chr file.
+In addition two versions of xcsp file are created: diverse one and safe version.

 - [v6.2-d18122018](https://github.com/ferdjoukh/grimm/releases/tag/v6.2-d18122018) (December 18th 2018).
 This version corrects the following bugs:
 	- Treating unique references in ecore.
 This is done by creation of symmetry breaking constraints in the CSP.
 	- Now attributes of type EInt can be of kind name.
 The OID of the object is then used.